Society-for-Internet-Blaseball-Research/blaseball-api-spec/tiebreakers.md

 # Tiebreakers Details

-Returns inforation for a given tiebreaker id from the league object.
-Each of the ids in `order` is an id for a team object.
+Returns inforation for a given tiebreaker ID from the league object.
+Each of the ids in `order` is an ID for a team object.
 This represents the "Divine Favor" ranking.

 ## Endpoint